Not-A-Builder/Regression-Classification-Keras/README.md

 ## Regression

+Regression predictive modeling is the task of approximating a mapping function (f) from input variables (X) to a continuous output variable (y).

+A continuous output variable is a real-value, such as an integer or floating point value.
+These are often quantities, such as amounts and sizes.

 Demonstration of how to use the Keras library in Deep Neural Networks to solve Regression as well as Classification Problems.